NateEag/how-i-code/content/dates-and-times.rst

 significant in historical research, where having only fragments of incomplete records can make even pinning down a year difficult.

-Some programs need to know how much time has passed since an event to function but do not need to make reference to the datetime events took place.
-Audio synthesis programs use time this way to implement things like [delay lines](https://en.wikipedia.org/wiki/Analog_delay_line), while task schedulers may want to express ideas like "run this job every 5 minutes".
-Do not use the OS's system clock to measure the passage of time in these cases, because `system time changes unpredictably`_.
+Some programs need to know how much time passes between events but are not concerned with event datetime.
+Audio synthesis programs use time this way to implement things like [delay lines](https://en.wikipedia.org/wiki/Analog_delay_line), while task schedulers often support statements like "run this job every 5 minutes".
+Do not use the system clock to measure the passage of time in these cases, because `system time changes unpredictably`_.
 Use your platform's `monotonic clock`_ instead.

-Programs that do deal with datetimes need to choose a strategy for handling `timezones`_.
+Programs that deal with datetimes must choose a strategy for handling `timezones`_, as a datetime without a timezone is ambiguous.

+If such a program's users value simplicity and clarity over ease of use, record and show all times in `UTC`_.
+The US military uses this approach in their operations to avoid confusion over timezones, at the cost of having no correlation between time of day and exterior light.

 ..
 TODO Think about how to integrate these authors' observations about
    timezones: